yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 ](https://stackoverflow.com/questions/38334062/why-do-you-need-to-bind-a-function-in-a-constructor), [Why and when do we need to bind functions and eventHandlers in React?](https://stackoverflow.com/questions/41113798/why-and-when-do-we-need-to-bind-functions-and-eventhandlers-in-react), [What is the use of the JavaScript 'bind' method?](https://stackoverflow.com/questions/2236747/what-is-the-use-of-the-javascript-bind-method), [進入Component的事件處理篇](https://ithelp.ithome.com.tw/articles/10200941), [React Binding Patterns: 5 Approaches for Handling 'this'](https://www.freecodecamp.org/news/react-binding-patterns-5-approaches-for-handling-this-92c651b5af56/?source=post_page---------------------------)
 <br/><br/>

-:white_check_mark: 8.1 How To Bind The Function?
+8.1 How To Bind The Function?
 > - Class component : Bind in constructor : https://jsfiddle.net/yschen25/n8umkzx6/5/

 ```